TAN4UKmax/matlab2word/README.md

 If you want to select a place to save, use method .SaveManually()
 -   You can change your default imaginary unit using function .SetImaginaryUnit('j')
 -   You can use data for replacement not only from MATLAB, but also from other file

+v1.2.0 - Code improvements and added table replacement
+-   Now for using comma as a decimal separator call .SetDecimalSeparator(',')
+-   You can data in table with undefined number of rows